anna-02/chinese-llm-blocking/README.md

-# Characterizing the Implementation of Censorship Policies in Chinese LLM Services

-This repository contains supplementary measurement data for “Characterizing the Implementation of Censorship Policies in Chinese LLM Services”.
-The paper will be made available at this [link](https://dx.doi.org/10.14722/ndss.2026.231761).

 # Requirements

 This code was developed and tested with Python 3.13.3, but some other versions of Python 3 should work without issue.
 All utilized modules are included in the Python Standard Library.